427 N. Shaw Lane, Room 100

-Founded in 1960, the MSU African Studies Center (ASC) is one of nine Title VI National Resource Centers on Africa designated by the U.S. Department of Education, based on the Center's 150 research faculty providing broad research, teaching, and service on the continent.
-In addition to courses and seminars on Africa, the program offers instruction in 30 African languages.
+Founded in 1960, the MSU African Studies Center (ASC) is one of ten Title VI National Resource Centers on Africa designated by the U.S. Department of Education, based on the Center's research faculty providing broad research, teaching, and service on the continent.
+In addition to courses and seminars on Africa, the program offers instruction in a wide range of African languages.

-As a result of this African focus, MSU's largest programs of international research and project assistance are found in Africa and African Studies, comprising circa two-thirds of the MSU international totals.
-Reflecting the priority given to research, for almost two decades, MSU graduate students have produced more Ph.D. dissertations on Africa than any other university in the northern hemisphere.
-In the 1990s to 2002, MSU graduate students won more than one-fifth of the Social Science Research Council's national Predissertation Awards for Africa in a competition among the leading 23 U.S. research universities.
-The faculty and students are served by one of the three largest Africana collections nationally in the MSU Libraries.
+As a result of this African focus, MSU's largest programs of international research and project assistance are found in Africa and African Studies, comprising circa 80% of the MSU international totals.
+The faculty and students are served by one of the four largest Africana collections nationally in the MSU Libraries.

 MSU faculty specialists on Africa are found in most colleges of the university, including in Arts and Letters, Social Sciences, Agriculture, Communications, Education, Business, Medicine (Human, Osteopathic, and Veterinary), and the Sciences.